I am constantly in search of a muse to ignite a creative spark.

 With these and more inspirations from many others in the community, I started my own journey of using common objects and painting a different picture with them (see collage below or click InstaCrayon, Coffee-Tea-or-Me, and Shadowery Adventure).

-At Creative Minimalism, we recently started issuing themed-challenges.
-August 3 was when we concluded a watermelon challenge to celebrate National Watermelon Day.
-It was followed by a veggie challenge where we encouraged people to play with their vegetables!
+At Creative Minimalism, we will occasionally issue themed-challenges like a watermelon challenge to celebrate National Watermelon Day followed by a veggie challenge where we encouraged people to play with their vegetables!